CONTINUED:

 defendant, to have the marshal do it, but I didn't limit service

-to just the marshal."
+to just the marshal. "

 LIE 1

 HE "LIMITED IT" TO DAVID REED AND TO DAVID REED, ONLY.
-ASK HIS CLERK.
-STEPHEN, HE WAS THERE.

 "And you were aware that, under the "Criminal" Justice Act, your rights to have process served could be